shaerul/Homework-Submission/Week 16 Homework Penetration Testing 1/SubmissionFile.md

   **Answer**

-  There are Eight DNS Servers being used for name to ip lookup
+  There are Eight DNS Servers being used for name resoluton

   ![](Images/dns-servers.png)